-JOHN: Yeah, what you’re saying is, by Christ putting what He says on an equal level with what God says, this is making Himself equal with God.
-That’s a good observation, yeah...yeah.
+JOHN: Yeah, what you’re saying is, by Christ putting what He says on equal level with what God says, this is making Himself equal with God.
+That’s a good observation, yeah - yeah.
 Good, Harry.
 Keep looking at the Word, keep digging, that’s wonderful.

 This article is also available and sold as a booklet.